 The mission of the Investigations Bureau is to provide prompt, professional, and effective investigative services to solve crimes and reduce the risk of future crimes.
 Our mission is accomplished through a comprehensive problem solving strategy - employing a variety of apprehension, suppression, and prevention techniques.

-Under the command of Deputy Chief Esparza, the Bureau is organized into four divisions.
+Under the command of Deputy Chief Enriquez, the Bureau is organized into four divisions.

 The Santa Ana Police Department's Gangs Section is composed of experienced detectives dedicated to preventing and suppressing gang activity throughout the city.